 What we don’t: Heavier than the Petzl Sirocco below; webbing adjustment isn’t very intuitive.

 The biggest competitor to the Wall Rider is the Petzl Sirocco below, but the Mammut wins out in terms of value and appearance.
 With both helmets, you get EPP foam, which we’ll always take over EPS when given the choice.
 The two helmets are streamlined for weight-savings, incorporating simple adjustment systems (both of which are rather finicky) and exposed foam.
 But the Mammut does it all for $20 less, with a more fashionable design that comes in a couple different colors (unlike Petzl’s standard orange and black/white combo).
 If you’re focused on going ultralight, you might fork out the extra cash for the 1.3-ounce lighter Sirocco, but we’ll stick with the Wall Rider for most purposes.
-And it’s worth noting that Mammut recently released a version with MIPS for $180, which is the first climbing helmet of its kind.
+And it’s worth noting that Mammut also offers a MIPS version ($180), which is the first climbing helmet of its kind.
 MIPS is designed to protect against angled impacts and is popular in the ski and bike world, but now is trickling over to other outdoor sports as well.

 See the Mammut Wall Rider See the Mammut Wall Rider MIPS